nevindnl/GoogledArtsandCulture/README.md

 	end
 end

-# collected_images controller receives second request
+# collected_images controller adds the images to the new collection
 def collect
 	@collection = Collection.last
 	if params[:collectedImages]